Thursday, June 25, 2026

 Trump's Tomato Tax: A Tariff With Predictable Outcomes

 If your grocery bill is higher than usual, one place to look is tomatoes.
 The price of tomatoes is up 23 percent compared to last year (see Rutgers data below).
 Part of that increase can be attributed to higher transportation costs or fluctuations in Florida's weather.
-But let's not overcomplicated this.
+But let's not overcomplicate this.

 The biggest change in the tomato market was not meteorological: it was policy.
 Last year, the U.S. changed its tariff-free policy on Mexican tomatoes and replaced it with a 17 percent tariff.
 When 90 percent of tomatoes come from Mexico and you tax those tomatoes, it should not be a surprise when the price of tomatoes increases.